sap-tutorials/Tutorials/tutorials/hana-cloud-hdl-getting-started-1/hana-cloud-hdl-getting-started-1.md

 4. If you want to double-check your password, you can click on the **Show Password** checkbox.

-5. Next, select the number of coordinators and workers for your data lake.
+5. For free tier model or trial, the number of coordinators and workers is fixed.
+For production accounts, you can select the number of coordinators and workers for your data lake.
 The combination of these choices will result in the compute value, which you can see right under these fields.

-6. Then, select the amount of storage you wish to allocate to this instance.
+6. For production accounts, you can also select the amount of storage you wish to allocate to this instance.
 The minimum in Microsoft Azure is 4TB, and in AWS is 1TB, the maximum is 90 TB.

 7. Click on **Next Step** to continue.